IIITLucknowSWEngg/CSAICSABTeam011/Stackholders.md

 # Stakeholders

 ## Overview

-This document outlines the key stakeholders involved in the Myntra clone project.
-Stakeholders include all individuals, groups, and organizations that are affected by the project or have an interest in its success.
+The success of project relies on the collaborative efforts of diverse stakeholders, both internal and external, who play crucial roles throughout the development and operational lifecycle.

+### **Internal Stakeholders**
+Internal stakeholders consist of the teams and individuals directly involved in managing, designing, developing, and ensuring the platform's overall quality and compliance.
+They are responsible for translating business goals into a functional product, maintaining operational stability, and driving marketing efforts to maximize user engagement.

+### **External Stakeholders**
+External stakeholders include the shoppers, vendors, logistics partners, and payment gateway providers, who interact with the platform either as customers or service contributors.
+Their participation and feedback directly influence the platform's usability, reliability, and scalability, ultimately determining its success in the market.

 ## Internal Stakeholders